Bridge of Spies (album)

-Bridge of Spies is the debut album by British pop group T'Pau, released in September 1987.
-For its US release, Virgin Records renamed Bridge of Spies to simply T'Pau.
+Bridge of Spies is the debut studio album by English pop group T'Pau, released on 14 September 1987 by Siren Records.
+In the United States and Canada, Virgin Records released the album under the title T'Pau.

 Overview

 The album was produced by Roy Thomas Baker.
-It spawned five hit singles – "Heart and Soul" (also a Top 5 in the US), the best-selling number one hit "China in Your Hand" (re-recorded especially for single release), "Valentine," a live version of "Sex Talk" (previously released in its original form as "Intimate Strangers") was issued in the UK, and "I Will Be with You".
+It spawned five singles—"Heart and Soul" (a top-five entry in the US), the chart-topper "China in Your Hand" (re-recorded especially for single release), "Valentine", a live version of "Sex Talk" (previously released in its original form as "Intimate Strangers"), and "I Will Be with You".
 A further release, a remix of the title track "Bridge of Spies", was also released in the US, Canada, Australia and Germany.

 The artwork for the release includes the name "T'Pau" rearranged to form a face (similar to the Moai stone heads found on Easter Island).
 This practice was replicated with the titles of the band's follow-up albums Rage and The Promise.

 The album spent one week at number one on the UK Albums Chart and was certified Gold on 14 October 1987 and Platinum on 18 November 1987.

-It was eventually certified 4× Platinum in September 1988.
+It was eventually certified four-times Platinum in September 1988.

 An extended and digitally remastered version of Bridge of Spies was released in the UK and Europe in 2017.
 It includes remixes, B-sides and live versions of the album tracks.
-A companion album called The Virgin Anthology was released shortly afterwards, and this triple CD and DVD contains the radio edits and remixes of all the singles released from Bridge of Spies and digitally remastered versions of the follow up albums Rage and The Promise.
+A companion album called The Virgin Anthology was released shortly afterwards, and this triple CD and DVD contains the radio edits and remixes of all the singles released from Bridge of Spies and digitally remastered versions of the follow-up albums Rage and The Promise.